-Watch fireworks, enjoy a football tournament, but also dance all day long and taste the traditional crispy coca bread: it’s an unforgettable way to say goodbye to summer.
+Watch fireworks, enjoy a football tournament, or just dance all day long and taste the traditional crispy coca bread.
+It’s an unforgettable way to say goodbye to summer.

 While there are so many festivals in Barcelona in October, we have two favorites.

-One is La Castanyada, which features all the traditional treats with chestnuts, usually roasted and served with “moniatos” (roasted sweet potatoes), or “panellets” (delicious treats made with almond paste and covered in pine nuts).
+One is La Castanyada, which features all the traditional treats with chestnuts.
+They are usually roasted and served with “moniatos” (roasted sweet potatoes), or “panellets” (delicious treats made with almond paste and covered in pine nuts).

-The Portuguese city of Porto, best known for its river, the Douro, which is a popular spot for river cruises, is a great choice if you still don’t know where to go in Europe in October.
+The Portuguese city of Porto is best known for its river, the Douro.
+It’s a popular spot for river cruises, is a great choice if you still don’t know where to go in Europe in October.

 The weather in Porto in October is usually sunny and warm, with chances of rain.
-To be on the safe side it’d be better to pack a light raincoat, that you can carry around in your backpack as you explore this beautiful European city.
+To be on the safe side it’d be better to pack a light raincoat.
+You can carry it around in your backpack as you explore this beautiful European city.

 Trying to understand what will the weather be like is more and more difficult so we always try to be prepared, packing light but trying to be smart!